Chris35Wills/Chris35Wills.github.io/_posts/2016-01-11-conda_python_version.md

 tags: python version anaconda
 ---

 Python 3 is the future and the future is now.
 Considering best practise, the way forwards is to move with the times and upgrade.
+To make the change over easier, [here's a cheat sheet for writing python 2/3 compatible code](http://python-future.org/compatible_idioms.html).
 HOWEVER, when all of your scripts are written in a Python 2.x way, maybe now isn't the time to move on... having a load of v2.x / v3.x errors can be inconvenient to say the least.

 I'm not saying that you should, I'm simply showing how you could downgrade your python version if using [Anaconda](https://www.continuum.io/downloads).